 From colonialism to dictatorship

 According to Silva (2016), high levels of public probity in Chile originated in the colonial period.
 The resource curse was prevented by factors like the absence of gold, Chile’s remote geographical location, earthquakes and the permanent state of war with the indigenous people.
-Inversely, richer Latin American colonies such as Mexico or Peru had lowers levels of probity in public administration.
-The author emphasizes the quality of colonial governors in Chile as a key relevant factor, because they promoted and maintained a “culture of public probity”, honesty and efficiency.
+Inversely, richer Latin American colonies such as Mexico or Peru had lower levels of probity in public administration.
+The author emphasizes the quality of colonial governors in Chile as a key relevant factor because they promoted and maintained a “culture of public probity”, honesty and efficiency.

-Silva states that this context of good governance highly influenced the local Creole: “Following independence, Chile possessed a local administrative elite who had assimilated the good practices of the late colonial administrations, thereby providing a relative degree of continuity in the running of everyday state affairs” (Silva 2016, p.
-180) The transition led to a an early consolidation of the Chilean state, which fostered the establishment of strong institutions that “guaranteed the rule of law, economic progress and political stability” (Silva 2016, p.181)
+Silva states that this context of good governance highly influenced the local Creole: “Following independence, Chile possessed a local administrative elite who had assimilated the good practices of the late colonial administrations, thereby providing a relative degree of continuity in the running of everyday state affairs.”
+(Silva 2016, p.
+180) The transition led to an early consolidation of the Chilean state, which fostered the establishment of strong institutions that “guaranteed the rule of law, economic progress and political stability.”
+(Silva 2016, p.181)